NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/PyRadiomics/README.md

 ### Objective #2

 1. Update radiomics base module to allow voxel-based extraction
-2. Add new feature extractor module to provide interface for voxel-based extraction
+1. Add new feature extractor module to provide interface for voxel-based extraction
-3. Add Commandline interface for voxel based extraction
+1. Add Commandline interface for voxel based extraction
-4. Add examples (settings, usage) to show new functionality
+1. Add examples (settings, usage) to show new functionality

+### Objective #3

+1. Update the SlicerRadiomics widget to have a toggle button for manual customization (UI elements in Slicer) or parameter file customization (path line edit to select file)
+1. Update the SlicerRadiomics logic to allow an extraction using the parameter file customization
+1. Add a test to SlicerRadiomicsTest to test this new functionality

 ## Progress and Next Steps

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

+### Objective #3
+- [x] Update widget
+- [x] Update Logic
+- [ ] Update Test

 ## Illustrations